llvm/llvm-project/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

-The intrinsic selects lanes from the second and third operand depending on a condition vector and pivot value.
+The intrinsic selects lanes from the second and third argument depending on a condition vector and pivot value.

-For all lanes where the condition vector is true and the lane position is less than ``%pivot`` the lane is taken from the second operand.
-Otherwise, the lane is taken from the third operand.
+For all lanes where the condition vector is true and the lane position is less than ``%pivot`` the lane is taken from the second argument.
+Otherwise, the lane is taken from the third argument.

 Example:
 """"""""